openstack/openstack-manuals/doc/config-reference/source/tables/keystone-role.rst

    * - **[role]**
      -
    * - ``cache_time`` = ``None``
-     - (IntOpt) TTL (in seconds) to cache role data.
+     - (Integer) TTL (in seconds) to cache role data.
 This has no effect unless global caching is enabled.
    * - ``caching`` = ``True``
-     - (BoolOpt) Toggle for role caching.
+     - (Boolean) Toggle for role caching.
 This has no effect unless global caching is enabled.
    * - ``driver`` = ``None``
-     - (StrOpt) Entrypoint for the role backend driver in the keystone.role namespace.
+     - (String) Entrypoint for the role backend driver in the keystone.role namespace.
 Supplied drivers are ldap and sql.
    * - ``list_limit`` = ``None``
-     - (IntOpt) Maximum number of entities that will be returned in a role collection.
+     - (Integer) Maximum number of entities that will be returned in a role collection.